IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 BagIt Export
 ------------

-Your Dataverse installation may be configured to submit a copy of published Datasets, packaged as `Research Data Alliance conformant <https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf>`_ zipped `BagIt <https://tools.ietf.org/html/draft-kunze-bagit-17>`_ bags to `Chronopolis <https://libraries.ucsd.edu/chronopolis/>`_ via `DuraCloud <https://duraspace.org/duracloud/>`_ or alternately to any folder on the local filesystem.
+Your Dataverse installation may be configured to submit a copy of published Datasets, packaged as `Research Data Alliance conformant <https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf>`_ zipped `BagIt <https://tools.ietf.org/html/draft-kunze-bagit-17>`_ archival Bags (sometimes called BagPacks) to `Chronopolis <https://libraries.ucsd.edu/chronopolis/>`_ via `DuraCloud <https://duraspace.org/duracloud/>`_ or alternately to any folder on the local filesystem.

+These archival Bags include all of the files and metadata in a given dataset version and are sufficient to recreate the dataset, e.g. in a new Dataverse instance, or postentially in another RDA-conformant repository.

 The Dataverse Software offers an internal archive workflow which may be configured as a PostPublication workflow via an admin API call to manually submit previously published Datasets and prior versions to a configured archive such as Chronopolis.
 The workflow creates a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse Software web interface.